-I graduated in philosophy of religion many years ago and have since acquired my PGCE and now teach religion, ethics, and philosophy.
-I enjoy reading (made even better while drinking a good, strong English cup of tea of course), listening to good music (especially Hans Zimmer), Judo , long walks by the sea, spending time with family and friends, and watching my lovely children grow up.
+I graduated in philosophy of religion many years ago and have since acquired my PGCE and now teach and lecture in religion, ethics, and philosophy.
+I enjoy reading (made even better while drinking a good, strong English cup of tea of course), listening to good music (especially Hans Zimmer), long walks by the sea, spending time with family and friends.

-[Update: In June 2014 I had brain surgery which, while successful, has caused me to considerably slow down with my blogging (as well as virtually everything else too!).
-I apologize that I cannot blog at the rate I used to.]
+Update: In June 2014 I had brain surgery which, while successful, has caused me to considerably slow down with my blogging (as well as virtually everything else too!).
+I apologise that I cannot blog at the rate I used to.

 I am English so look out for dry humour, weird (correct) spellings, and excessive use of sarcasm (although, to me, it’s not excessive of course) in my posts.

 Episcopius is a reference to Simon Episcopius, the protégé of Jacob Arminius, who was the primary author of the Arminian Confession of 1621 and who was one of the most important Remonstrants and Christian thinkers of the 17th century.

 My primary interests are the theological debates and history of Arminianianism and Calvinism, metaethics, the moral arguments for God, the relationship between science and Christian theism, free-will, epistemology, and the problem of suffering and evil.

 Some of my favourite recent philosophers (in no particular order) are:

 Linda Zagzebski, Kevin Timpe, Russ Shaeffer-Landau, Jerry Walls, Paul Draper, Alvin Plantinga, Keith Ward, Richard Swinburne, John Cottingham, Robert Audi, C. Stephen Evans, Anthony Kenny, Robert Kane, Robert Koons, Michael Polanyi, Charles Taliaferro, Philippa Foot and Eleonore Stump.

 I am currently reading: